Warner Bros. Studios Leavesden

 Warner Bros.
-Studios, Leavesden is an 80 ha studio complex in Leavesden in Watford, Hertfordshire, in South East England.
+Studios Leavesden is an 80 ha studio complex in Leavesden in Watford, Hertfordshire, in the East of England.
 Formerly known as Leavesden Film Studios and still colloquially known as Leavesden Studios or simply Leavesden, it is a film and media complex owned by Warner Bros.
 The studios were all converted from an aircraft factory and airfield called Leavesden Aerodrome, a centre of British aircraft production during World War II.
 The nearest railway station is King's Langley which is a walking distance of 1.3 mi.

-Warner Bros.
-Studios, Leavesden is one of only a few places in the UK where large-scale film productions can be made.
 The studios contain approximately 50000 m2 of flexible space which includes stage space, one of the largest filtered and heated stage-based water tanks in Europe, production office space, workshops and support buildings, along with an extensive 32 ha backlot which offers a 180-degree uninterrupted horizon, favourable for exterior sets.
-Following an over £110 million refurbishment by Warner Bros., the studios are now one of the largest and most state-of-the-art secure filmmaking facilities in the world.
+Following a £110 million refurbishment by Warner Bros., the studios are now one of the largest and most state-of-the-art filmmaking facilities in the world.

 Though the studios are owned by Warner Bros., all of the studio facilities are available to rent for any production.
 Since acquiring the site, Warner Bros. has opened a public attraction named Warner Bros.
 Studio Tour London – The Making of Harry Potter, which receives over 6,000 visitors a day at peak times.
 The site maintains a secure studio space within the same complex.